cmrazek/DkTools/README.md

 **Version 1.5.19 Changes:**
 - Fixed bug where changing the ACM app in DK Explorer wouldn't update the registry.
+- Fixed FEC errors/warnings not always being refreshed when a file is saved.

 **Version 1.5.18 Changes:**
 - Replaced the old Run form with a new tab in DK Explorer.